The Great Lost Bear: History

-Its location was formerly occupied by a rock club named Bottoms Up and, in the rear of the buildings, Nappi's Bakery.
+The bar's location was formerly occupied by a rock club named Bottoms Up and, in the rear of the buildings, Nappi's Bakery.
 The new venture, originally named The Grizzly Bear, opened on June 18, 1979, and it received no customers that day.

 In 1981, the name of the business was changed to The Great Lost Bear after a cease-and-desist letter was received from Grizzly Bear Pizza in Oregon.
 The "Grizzly" sign now hangs in the restaurant's dining room.

 The Evanses purchased MacConnell's share of the business in 2011, becoming sole owners.
 The same year, the bar appeared in an episode of Drinking Made Easy.

 Notable past patrons include Jerry Seinfeld.
-Mystery novelist John Connolly writes a series of novels about detective Charlie Parker and starting with the 2009 novel titled The Lovers the character Parker takes a job as a bartender at The Great Lost Bear.
+Mystery novelist John Connolly wrote a series of novels about detective Charlie Parker and starting with the 2009 novel titled The Lovers, the character Parker takes a job as a bartender at The Great Lost Bear.

 In May 2023, Mike and Mary Dickson, along with Andrew Pillsbury, purchased the business from the Evans family.
 Each of the trio had worked at the establishment for over thirty years at that point.

 In September 2023, a celebration of life of D.L.
 Geary Brewing Company's founder David L. Geary took place during happy hour at the bar.